lostjared/libacidcam/README.md

 # libacidcam

+When upgrading to new versions of Acid Cam Qt, acidcam-cli or any other project that uses libacidcam:

-Be sure to recompile, install and relink any applications that use this library.
+Please be sure to recompile, install and relink any applications.

 Shared library with filters from Acid Cam